HubSpot Custom Properties Every HubSpot User Should Track in Their CRM

 There is the potential for “too much of a good thing” for custom properties in HubSpot.
 Remember: Create the fewest number of custom properties to accomplish your goal with input from each of your organization’s teams, and you will thank yourself for the foresight when it comes time to send a marketing email, leverage smart content on your website, or verify the hygiene of your database!

 Marketers, revenue, and service teams can benefit and customize their HubSpot experience with custom properties.
-Watch our “SmartTake: What’s New with HubSpot CRM” to keep up to date on the latest features.
+Watch our “SmartTake: What’s New with HubSpot” to keep up to date on the latest features.

 About the author

 Paige Kummer is a Marketing Strategist based in Washington State.
 When she is not educating her clients on best practices and creating killer content, you can find her spending time with her husband, twin sons, 2 dogs, and 10 chickens Read more articles by Paige Kummer.